use-ink/ink-docs/docs/basics/metadata.md

   }
 }
 ```

+TODO: Look at doc comments again and beef up.
+TODO: Talk about type references

 #### `types`
 This object contains the type registry for the smart contract.
 It consists of an array of